AnkurDe/N-Puzzle/README.md

 ---

 #### **3️⃣ Game.java**
-Implements the **A\*** search algorithm to find the shortest sequence of moves from the initial state to the goal state.
+Implements the **A*** search algorithm to find the shortest sequence of moves from the initial state to the goal state.

 **Key Highlights:**
 - Uses **priority queues** to always expand the most promising node based on the cost function `f(n) = g(n) + h(n)`.
 - `g(n)` = cost to reach the current node.
-  `h(n)` = number of misplaced tiles
+  `h(n)` = heuristic estimate (number of misplaced tiles or Manhattan distance).
 - Tracks visited states to prevent redundant exploration.
 - Returns the optimal path of moves once the goal configuration is reached.

-This class serves as the AI brain of the project, demonstrating how **search algorithms** from graph theory can be applied in practical problem solving.
+This class serves as the AI core of the project, demonstrating how **graph search algorithms** can efficiently solve variable-sized N-puzzle problems.

 ---

 #### **4️⃣ Main.java**
 Acts as the **program’s entry point**.
 It initializes the board, invokes the A* search from `Game.java`, and prints the resulting move sequence and statistics to the console.

+You can modify this file to:
+- Test different board sizes (e.g., 3x3, 4x4, 5x5)
+- Set custom initial and goal configurations
+- Compare heuristics and performance metrics

 ---